 I am so happy to have Jack as a friend and neighbor.
 And not just because he was kind enough to sit for me today.
 It’s also because he possesses many things I covet, none less than his cool and inspiring workspace filled with tools and toys.
 I feel my creativity jump whenever I set

+Twenty-five image bokeh panorama shot at the office today.
 I’m learning a lot about the process of creating these.
 The 90mm lens I’m using seems to be a bit long and a bit slow.
 It’s not easy to get good coverage without taking a lot of shots.
 The depth of field is not shallow enough

 I noticed that my photo stitching software was a couple versions behind, so I downloaded the most recent version and rendered the Smart pano again.
 Forty image bokeh panorama shot in the garage at work on a Sunday morning.
 Right-click here to download a 5K version.

 This weekend I learned of the Brenizer Method This photographic technique creates images of very high resolution and very shallow depth of field.
 The resulting “bokeh panorama” simulates the look of a very large (8 x 10) format camera with your basic digital camera.
 Excellent!
 I could not wait to try this for myself, but

 In case you’re wondering, I created thedude & Kelly action figures in Cinema4D and composited them into a photograph of our fake tree with PhotoShop.
 I just have to follow up with this favorite Photobooth shot of sister-in-law Jill showing her best holiday spirit.

 Our first visit to Belize was a good one.
 We spent the first half at Blanacaneaux Lodge.
 (It was so wonderful, we’re already planning another visit.)
 For the second half, we chose a beach setting at another Coppola resort – Turtle Inn.
 Both were amazing in their own way, and provided excellent backdrops for the